 - Good community

-- Only has 1 lead screw, 1 Z axis motor, instead of having one on the other side of the gantry.
+- Only has one lead screw, 1 Z-axis motor, instead of having one on the other side of the gantry.
+The said lead screw is found at the lefthand side.

-- Without an enclosure, heated can reach only 70 degrees
+- Without an enclosure, the heat bed can reach only 70 degrees.
+The bed also takes a while to heat up thoroughly.

-Since receiving the CR-10 I have successfully printed Decapi-cat, Benchy, Clash of Clans: Hog Rider, Dare Devils cowl, multiple Triforce key chains, 14 Ninja headbands from Naruto Shippuden, Crystal Gems and Rose Quatrz sword from Steven Universe, the logo to Final Fantasy VII, Dancing hotdog from Snapchat, several Leaves of Lorien, a Groot flower pot, Guardians of the Galaxy emblems, Starlords blaster, the UNSC Magnum from Halo 4, the idol from Raiders of the Last Ark, and two fore arm bracers for a cosplay project.
+Since receiving the CR-10, I have successfully printed Decapi-cat, Benchy, Clash of Clans: Hog Rider, Dare Devils cowl, multiple Triforce key chains, 14 Ninja headbands from Naruto Shippuden, Crystal Gems and Rose Quartz sword from Steven Universe.
+I also printed the logo to Final Fantasy VII, Dancing hotdog from Snapchat, several Leaves of Lorien, a Groot flower pot, Guardians of the Galaxy emblems, Starlords blaster, the UNSC Magnum from Halo 4, the idol from Raiders of the Last Ark, and two forearm bracers for a cosplay project.